Secure remote servers

 General idea

 The general idea behind server security is the whitelist-only approach, meaning that communication to the server is only accepted from authorized sources.
-It’s usually okay for the server itself to be able to reach out to the WAN though.
+It’s usually okay for the server itself to be able to reach out to the outside internet, but not always.
+This post doesn’t concern itself with the latter case.

 Reset root user password

-Never use a remote server where you don’t have root access in critical missions.
+Never use a remote server where you don’t have root access in production.

 passwd